 A Ticket to Work May Be A Ticket To Jail

-As the available workforce in the United States continues to decrease to historically low levels, disabled workers are being enticed to enter a trap which may lead them to jail.
-During the last quarter of 1999, the unemployment rate in the United States averaged 4.1% creating a huge shortage of employable persons.
+As the available workforce in the United States continues to decrease to historically low levels, disabled workers are being enticed to enter a trap that may lead them to jail.
+During the last quarter of 1999, the unemployment rate in the United States averaged 4.1%, creating a huge shortage of employable persons.

 Ironically a third force, not in the planned equation, was at work trying to line its own pockets with more dollars.
 The workers’ compensation insurance industry was successfully lobbying nationwide for legislation to limit its benefit payments under the guise of State anti-fraud statutes.

 Seemingly unaware of the workers’ compensation insurance efforts, on December 17, 1999, President Clinton signed the Ticket To Work and Work Incentives Improvement Act of 1999 (H.R.
 1180)(TICKET TO WORK).
 That legislation directs the Commissioner of the Social Security Administration (SSA) to establish a Ticket to Work and Self-Sufficiency program, which would provide SSDI and SSI disability beneficiaries with a ticket that they may use to obtain vocational rehabilitation (VR) services and employment services to entice them to re-enter the employment market.

 TICKET TO WORK entices disabled workers to return to work by prohibiting the SSA from initiating continuing disability reviews for individuals enrolled in the program but it still allows the termination of benefits if the disabled worker has earnings that exceed the level of earnings established by the SSA to represent substantial gainful activity (SGA).
 Presently, disabled workers are permitted to earn $700.00 per month without jeopardizing their benefits.
 64 FR 18566 (April 15, 1999).